Grass-roots optimization of coupled oscillator networks: Introduction

 The ability for large systems of dynamical units to self-organize and produce robust collective behavior continues to drive a large body of research~\cite{Pikovsky2003,Strogatz2004}.
 Applications include cardiac dynamics~\cite{Bychkov2020JACC}, brain dynamics~\cite{Kopell2000PNAS}, cell signaling~\cite{Prindle2012Nature}, and power grids~\cite{Rohden2012PRL}.
 Weak synchronization and desynchronization events often lead to pathological behavior, e.g., spiral wave breakup in cardiac tissue~\cite{Fenton2002Chaos,Panfilov2007PNAS} and black outs in power grids~\cite{Dorfler2013PNAS}, thereby motivating {\it optimized} systems for strong, robust synchronization.

-While man-made systems such as power grids can be designed and calibrated using global structural and dynamical information~\cite{Pecora1998PRL,Nishikawa2006PRE}, such information is likely unavailable to naturally occurring systems.
-Notably, a great deal is known about how biological systems function, however comparatively little is understood about the self-optimization processes that are tasked with constructing and maintaining/repairing such systems.
-Prominent examples include cardiac pacemakers that initialize strongly synchronized pulses that propagate through tissue~\cite{Mangoni2008} and coordination of chromosomal activity through cell differentiation~\cite{Rajapakse2009PNAS}.
-For synchronizing systems that rely on collective behavior, it is reasonable to assume that the related optimization mechanisms are themselves a collective, coordinated behavior.
-A stronger theoretical understanding of such mechanisms for collective (self) optimization will deepen our understanding of diverse types of biological (and other) systems and has the potential to revolutionize the way we engineer systems---or rather, design systems to engineer themselves.
-To this end, collective optimizations constitute an under-explored family of collective behavior, and there is a lack of multiscale optimization theory to provide insight into how local optimizations might coordinate to optimize globally--both in the context of synchronization and more broadly.
+While man-made systems such as power grids can be designed using global structural and dynamical information~\cite{Pecora1998PRL,Nishikawa2006PRE}, such information is likely unavailable to biological processes that are known to rely on local interactions, such as cell-to-cell paracrine signaling among cardiac cells \cite{hodgkinson2016emerging}.
+While a great deal is known about how biological systems function, comparatively little is understood about the self-optimization processes responsible for constructing and maintaining/repairing such systems.
+Moreover, it is reasonable to hypothesize that optimization is itself a collective, coordinated behavior.
+A stronger theoretical understanding of mechanisms for collective self-optimization may deepen our understanding of diverse biological systems and has the potential to revolutionize the way we engineer systems--or rather, design systems to engineer themselves.
+Collective optimizations constitute an under-explored family of collective behavior, and there is a lack of multiscale optimization theory to provide insight into how local optimizations might coordinate to globally optimize both synchronous and other kinds of systems.